-The reunited Earth, Wind & Fire bounced back in 1987 with a strong album (Touch the World) and single ("System of Survival").
+The reunited Earth, Wind and Fire bounced back in 1987 with a strong album (Touch the World) and single ("System of Survival").
 They became an active recording and touring entity again, albeit at a less frantic pace.
 A career-spanning box set, The Eternal Dance, was released in 1992.
-Maurice White retired from the road in 1996 but remains Earth, Wind & Fire’s producer and guiding light.
-The band released In the Name of Love on the Pyramid/Rhino label in 1997.
+Maurice White retired from the road in 1996, after coming down with Parkinson’s disease.
+However, he remains Earth, Wind and Fire’s producer and guiding light.

 Earth, Wind and Fire was inducted into the NAACP Hall of Fame in 1994, and the band received a star on the Hollywood Walk of Fame the following year.
 In 1997, Earth, Wind and Fire released its 17th studio album, In the Name of Love, on the Pyramid/Rhino label.
 Then, in 2003, the band issued another studio album, The Promise.
 It reached Number 19 on the R&B/Hip-Hop chart.
 Two years later, in 2005, Earth, Wind and Fire released Illumination.
 The album included the single “Show Me the Way,” which featured a guest appearance by Rafael Saadiq and which was nominated for a Grammy.
 The album also included appearances by will.i.am, Kelly Rowland and Big Boi.

 Yet another Earth, Wind and Fire album, the group’s 20th studio album, is set for release in September 2013.
 It will be called Now, Then & Forever.